cbohnert67/cbohnert67/README.md

   I am currently learning from the STUDI platform and the challenging [www.educative.io](https://www.educative.io) learning platform.

-  Here is what the material I am focusing on during the summer:
+  Here is what the material I am focusing on during the end of year:

     - Object Oriented Programming with Python and Object Oriented Design with UML.
     - Algorithmic Problem Solving and The Craft of Efficient Programs with Data Structures